Microservice-API-Patterns/MDSL-Specification/docs/servicecontract.md

 The data contract of the `lookupSingleCustomer` operation is fully specified, whereas part of the message elements in the response of  `lookupCustomerDirectory` are still incomplete (for instance, `"zipCode":D`).[^3]

 [^3]: If an operation does not expect or deliver any payload, this can be expressed with the help of the empty/null type `D<void>`.
-This type should only be used for this purpose. <!-- it can also be used to model enums (tbd) -->
+This type should only be used for this purpose. <!-- TODO tbd: it can also be used to model enums -->

 For more explanations of the message structures, see [data contracts (schemas)](./datacontract).